boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

 ```

 > [!TIP]
 > Store the configuration files and temporary build data under your own `Utilities` directory on the parallel scratch filesystem.
-Create the directory before starting the build.

 ---